 RELEVANT COURSES

-Here is an overview of my other courses that were relevant to my education in Marketing and Business at ODU.
+Here is an overview of some of the other courses I took, that were the most relevant to my education in marketing and business at ODU.

 MKTG 311